Lightstreamer/Lightstreamer-kafka-connector/README.md

 ![filtered-routing](pictures/filtered-routing.png)

-To configure an item template, use the parameter `item-template.<template-name>`:
+To configure an item template, use the `item-template.<template-name>` parameter:

 ```xml
 <param name="item-template.<template-name>"><item-prefix>-<expressions></param>
 ```

-Then, map one (or more) topic to the template by referecing it in the parameter `map.<topic>.to`:
+Then, map one (or more) topic to the template by referecing it in the `map.<topic>.to` parameter:

 ```xml
 <param name="map.<topic>.to">item-template.<template-name></param>